cerulean0242/cerulean0242.github.io/index.md

 layout: page
 ---

-# LIFU LI(李立富)
+# About me

 I’m currently an engineer specializing in derivatives pricing at CCB Fintech, China Construction Bank.
 Previously, I obtained my Bachelor's degree in Electronic Science and Technology from the Physics Department at East China Normal University.
-Here is my **[curriculum vitae]**(https://lilifu.me/file/lifuli_cv.pdf).
+Here is my [**curriculum vitae**](https://lilifu.me/file/lifuli_cv.pdf).